 They are a bit pricey, so you may want to try growing them in your kitchen window.
 Once cut, they can last in the refrigerator for 5 to 7 days, sometimes longer depending on the type.

 Healthy snacks - microgreens; Weight loss - microgreens; Healthy diet - microgreens; Wellness - microgreens

-Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention website.
 Strategies to prevent obesity and other chronic diseases: The CDC guide to strategies to increase the consumption of fruits and vegetables.
 Atlanta: U.S. Department of Health and Human Services; 2011. www.cdc.gov/obesity/downloads/fandv_2011_web_tag508.pdf.
-Accessed May 5, 2016.
+Accessed June 10, 2022.

 Choe U, Yu LL, Wang TTY.
 The science behind microgreens as an exciting new food for the 21st century.
 J Agric Food Chem.
 2018;66(44):11519-11530.
 PMID: 30343573 pubmed.ncbi.nlm.nih.gov/30343573/.

 Mozaffarian D. Nutrition and cardiovascular and metabolic diseases.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2019:chap 49.